americanZEN.org The official website of American Zen

 The End The Horizon

 Hear it, love it, and then hear it again.
 I promise you will love it.
-It is up there with PET SOUNDS and BORN TO RUN when it comes to sheer production, but the Coyote's deep music and touching poetry goes beyond anything The Beatles or The Beach Boys ever wrote.
+It is up there with PET SOUNDS (The Beach Boys) and BORN TO RUN (Bruce Springsteen and the E Street Band) when it comes to sheer production, but the Coyote's deep music and touching poetry goes beyond anything The Beatles or The Beach Boys ever wrote.
 AMERICAN ZEN!!!

 See this review at iTunes.com: